ippachi/hanami-i18n/README.md

 ### Initialize I18n

-In your initializer, you should set available locales and load path.
+In your initializers, you should set available locales and load path.

 ```ruby
 # config/initializers/i18n.rb